pubgeo/IARPA-SMART/documentation/obtain_imagery.md

 - *[COG: Cloud Optimizied GeoTIFF Format Description](https://www.usgs.gov/media/files/landsat-cloud-optimized-geotiff-data-format-control-book)
 - **The Sentinel 2 v0 STAC catalog is retired now, but was used for most annotations, and may occasionally have images that v1 does not

 Examples demonstrating querying calls to the STAC endpoints can be found in IARPA-SMART/utilities/stac_query_example.py.
-We have also included requirements for the environment at IARPA-SMART/utilities/requirements.txt to run the examples.
-For downloading imagery, see the [USGS Landsat Commercial Cloud Access Guide](https://www.usgs.gov/landsat-missions/landsat-commercial-cloud-data-access) and the [Copernicus Sentinel-2 API Guide](https://dataspace.copernicus.eu/news/2023-9-28-accessing-sentinel-mission-data-new-copernicus-data-space-ecosystem-apis).
+We have also included requirements for the environment at [IARPA-SMART/utilities/requirements.txt](https://github.com/pubgeo/IARPA-SMART/blob/main/utilities/requirements.txt) to run the examples.

 We recommend using some or all of the images listed in these files:
 - obtain_imagery_supplemental/suggested_LS_images_with_annotated_sites.csv